 Gretna becomes focal point for Scottish independence No vote

-Published by the Financial Times on 24 August 2014.
+Article first published in the Financial Times on 24 August 2014.

 In a field not far from Gretna Green, a place long associated with weddings, a monument to the sense of Britishness felt by people on both sides of the border is growing day by day.